munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code check-star-operand (1 before, 1 after)

-All of those rely on this validator, which is virtually the same as the unary
+All of those rely on this validator, which is virtually the same as the unary one.
-one:

 ^code check-operands

 <aside name="operand">

-Another subtle semantic corner: We evaluate *both* operands before checking the type of *either*.
-Say we had a function `say()` that prints its argument then returns it.
-Consider:
+Another subtle semantic choice: We evaluate *both* operands before checking the type of *either*.
+Imagine we have a function `say()` that prints its argument then returns it.
+In:

 ```lox
 say("left") - say("right");
 ```

 Our implementation prints both "left" and "right" before reporting the runtime error.
-We could have instead specified that it checks the first operand before even evaluating the other.
+We could have instead specified that the left operand is checked before even evaluating the right.

 </aside>

-The odd one out, again, is addition.
+The last remaining operator, again the odd one out, is addition.
 Since `+` is overloaded for numbers and strings, it already has code to check the types.
-All we need to do is fail if neither of the two success cases match:
+All we need to do is fail if neither of the two success cases match.

 ^code string-wrong-type (3 before, 1 after)